Zaid-Ajaj/Feliz.Router/README.md

   - `Router.navigate` becomes `Cmd.navigate` for the Elmish variant and `Router.navigate() : unit` for the React variant

 The rest of the implementation and API is kept as is.
 If you have any questions or run into problems, please let us know!

+### Migrating to v4

+Starting from Feliz.Router v4, it will only work with Fable compiler v4+ and Feliz 2.x+

+If you are using Fable compiler v3, then you should use Feliz.Router v3.10 (latest) which still relies on Feliz v1.68 for Fable v3 compatibility.